Innovate X tackles a wide range of problems: emergency management, social, humanitarian, public service, homeland security, and others.

 Apply Your Knowledge, Skills and Creativity to Challenging Problems.
 Discover Your Untapped Potential.

-- Build iterative pretotypes (pre-prototypes) to test your understanding of the problem and to test your solution-problem fit
+- Build iterative pretotypes (pre-prototypes) to test problem solutions and build your portfolio of professional accomplishments.

-- Implement design and engineering skills via interdisciplinary teams to develop innovations
+- Apply your design and engineering skills in interdisciplinary teams to develop innovations

 Dr. Sid Saleh